joymuli10/Moringa_DataScience_Prep_W4_IP/README.md

 ## Contributor
 Joy Mueni Muli
 ## General info
-This is an independent project working ona study of an electric car-sharing service company which wanted to understand car usage in stations by hours.
+This is an independent project working on a study of an electric car-sharing service company which wanted to understand car usage in stations by hours.
 Python was used for data cleaning, sql was then used for data analysis and finally a data report was writtern
 ## Installations